 You must physically remain in the state you are collecting unemployment benefits from.
 This also applies to students, meaning if you are enrolled as an out-of-state student, you must remain in the state of the school you are attending while receiving benefits.

 Employers are always wary of any gaps in your employment.
 The best way to improve your future employment prospects is to keep employment gaps to a minimum.
-This allows you to explain the circumstances that lead to the unemployment, and shows that you were not willing to sit back and not improve your standing.
+This allows you to explain the circumstances that lead to unemployment.
+While showing that you were are willing to sit back and not improve your standing.